Sharon Gold (netball)

 Sharon Gold is a former netball player who represented the New Zealand national netball team on 19 occasions at the end of the 1980s and in the mid-1990s.

 Netball career

 Sharon Gold (née Burridge) was born on 9 November 1968.
 She played netball for Otago, Canterbury and Wellington Region and was chosen for the New Zealand Under-21 team.
 In 1988 she was selected as the 85th member of the national team, known as the Silver Ferns.
 She played her first test match on 11 May 1988 in New Zealand, against Trinidad and Tobago.
-In 1989 she was a member of the winning New Zealand team in the World Games in Karlsruhe, West Germany.
-The following year, she was a member of the team that lost to Australia in a demonstration match played at the 1990 Commonwealth Games, held in Auckland, New Zealand.
-This was played as a prelude to netball being included in subsequent Commonwealth Games.
-She played for the team again in 1994 and 1995, competing in the 1995 World Netball Championships in Birmingham, England, when New Zealand finished third.
+In 1989 she was a member of the winning New Zealand team in the 1989 World Games.
+The following year, she was a member of the team that lost to Australia in a demonstration match played at the 1990 Commonwealth Games.
+She played for the team again in 1994 and 1995, competing in the 1995 World Netball Championships, when New Zealand finished third.
 Gold usually played in the Goal keeper (GK) and Goal defence (GD) positions.